-Unit purpose: This unit is designed to develop the candidate's knowledge and understanding of the principles of Food Safety.
-The unit is equivalent to the Royal Environmental Health Institute of Scotland (REHIS) Intermediate Food Hygiene certificate.
+Unit purpose: This Unit is designed to develop the candidate's knowledge and understanding of the principles of Food Safety.
+The Unit is equivalent to the REHIS Intermediate Food Hygiene certificate.

-On completion of the unit, the candidate should be able to:
+On completion of the Unit, the candidate should be able to:

-- 1 describe the principles of food safety identifying the role of bacteria and non-bacterial agents. - 2 describe the production of safe food in relation to the prevention of food poisoning, food-borne illness and contamination by physical and allergenic materials. - 3 explain the rationale behind food safety management systems based on the principles of Hazard Analysis and Critical Control Point (HACCP) and the role of current hygiene legislation. - 4 explain the need for satisfactory design, construction and maintenance of food premises and equipment and the benefits of effective cleaning and disinfection. - 5 explain the principles involved in the preservation and safe storage of food.
+- 1 Describe the principles of food safety identifying the role of bacteria and non-bacterial agents. - 2 Describe the production of safe food in relation to the prevention of food poisoning, food borne illness and contamination by physical, chemical and allergenic materials. - 3 Explain the rationale behind food safety management systems based on the principles of HACCP and the role of current hygiene legislation. - 4 Explain the need for satisfactory design, construction and maintenance of food premises and equipment and the benefits of effective cleaning and disinfection. - 5 Explain the principles involved in the preservation and safe storage of food.

-Credit points and level: 1 SQA Credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)
+Credit points and level: 1 HN credit at SCQF level 7: (8 SCQF credit points at SCQF level 7)

 SCQF credit points are used to allocate credit to qualifications in the Scottish Credit and Qualifications Framework (SCQF).
 Each qualification in the Framework is allocated a number of SCQF credit points at an SCQF level.
-There are 12 SCQF levels, ranging from National 1 to Doctorates.
+There are 12 SCQF levels, ranging from Access 1 to Doctorates.

 Recommended prior knowledge and skills: Candidates should have good communication competence demonstrated by the achievement of Core Skills Communication at SCQF level 5 or above.
-They should also have achieved an Elementary Food Hygiene Unit/qualification, for example NQ Unit DC0K 10 Food Hygiene Elementary Intermediate 1 and/or achieved the REHIS Elementary Food Hygiene Certificate (or equivalent) or Standard Grade Home Economics at General level.
+They should also have achieved an Elementary Food Hygiene Unit/qualification, for example NQ Unit DC0K 10 Food Hygiene Elementary Intermediate 1 and/or achieved the REHIS Elementary Food Hygiene Certificate (or equivalent).

-Core Skills: There are no opportunities to develop Core Skills in this unit.
+Core Skills: There are no opportunities to develop Core Skills in this Unit.

-Context for delivery: If this unit is delivered as part of a group award, it is recommended that it should be taught and assessed within the subject area of the group award to which it contributes.
+Context for delivery: If this unit is delivered as part of a Group Award, it is recommended that it should be taught and assessed within the subject area of the Group Award to which it contributes.

 Assessment: Each outcome can be assessed individually by means of closed-book questioning or it may be possible to combine outcomes.
-An exemplar instrument of assessment and marking guidelines have been produced to show the national standard of achievement required at SQA Advanced level.
+An exemplar instrument of assessment and marking guidelines have been produced to show the national standard of achievement required at HN level.